 Idea #3 – And that's why they call the holiday Lots.

 But that's all very fine.
-But ideas 1, 2 & 3 seems to be all out of order.
-Shouldn't it have said "Haman tried to kill us and he cast lots in order to destroy us – parenthetically – and that's why the all the holiday Lots."
-And then finally "And thank God, Esther managed to save us!"
+But ideas 1, 2 and 3 seem to be all out of order.
+Shouldn't it have said, "Haman tried to kill us, and he cast lots in order to destroy us – parenthetically – and that's why they call the holiday Lots."
+And then finally, "And thank God, Esther managed to save us!"

 What are these verses trying to tell us?